 Contract Consumption Between an Internal EPG and an External EPG, Both on the Same Tenant

-In order to allow communication between an internal EPG and an external EPG as part of a L3out networking block. we need one or more contracts between them.
+In order to allow communication between an internal EPG and an external EPG as part of a L3out networking block, we need one or more contracts between them.
 With contracts between internal and external EPGs, we can control the granularity and type of resources the external subnet ID have access to.

 For example, an ACI-external user wants to access web services on the ACI fabric.
 So one of our internal EPG is providing the web services; he has a provided Contract for web:

 Which invokes the subject subj1, which itself invokes the filter http-F:

 and we set the external EPG to consume this same contract: